CommReteris/rawnind_jddc/.roo/rules/rules.md

   - `search_in_files_by_text`: Searches for a text substring within all files in the project.
   - `get_symbol_info`: Retrieves information about the symbol at the specified position in the specified file.
   - `rename_refactoring`: Renames a symbol (variable, function, class, etc.) in the specified file.
-  - `execute_terminal_command`: Executes a specified shell command in the IDE's integrated terminal.
   - `find_commit_by_message`: Searches for a commit based on the provided text or keywords in the project history.
   - `get_project_vcs_status`: Retrieves the current version control status of files in the project.
   - `permission_prompt`: permission_prompt (appears to be a placeholder or internal tool).